backstage/backstage/docs/getting-started/config/database.md

 ## Summary

 This guide walks through how to set up a PostgreSQL database to host your Backstage data.
-It assumes you've already have a scaffolded Backstage app from following the [Standalone Install](../index.md) guide.
+It assumes you've already have a scaffolded Backstage app from following the [Creating your Backstage App](../index.md) guide.

 By the end of this tutorial, you will have a working PostgreSQL database hooked up to your Backstage install.